1/7 Eggersdorf Rd. Ormeau

 This involves excising the infected pulp, disinfecting the canal, and sealing it, often capping the tooth with a crown for added strength.
 In cases where the tooth is extensively decayed or compromised, extractions might be the best recourse.

-The appropriate treatment is determined by the dentist after thorough evaluation and discussions with the patient, ensuring optimal health outcomes and patient satisfaction.
+The dentist determines the appropriate treatment after thorough evaluation and discussions with the patient, ensuring optimal health outcomes and patient satisfaction.

-1. Fluoride Treatments: If your cavity just started, a fluoride treatment may help restore your tooth’s enamel.
+1. Fluoride Treatments: A fluoride treatment may help restore your tooth’s enamel if your cavity just started.

 2. Fillings: The decayed material is removed and then filled with a restorative material such as silver alloy, gold, porcelain, or a composite resin.